 For more than 12 years, BIORIUS has been an expert in European Cosmetics legislation (among other legal frameworks).
 We are proud to guide cosmetic brands, from start to finish, through the various steps of the regulatory process and to help cosmetics brands succeed in Europe.

 EU Compliance Services:

-The registration process consists of four requirements that a product must meet in order to be marketed within the European Union: a Product Information File (including a Cosmetic Product Safety Report), a compliant label, a CPNP number and a Responsible Person.
+As outlined above, the registration process in the EU (and the UK) consists of four requirements that a product must meet in order to be marketed: a Product Information File (including a Cosmetic Product Safety Report), a compliant label, a CPNP number, and a Responsible Person.

-BIORIUS can manage the European registration process for your cosmetics brand, from start (collecting the data from your manufacturer) to finish (ongoing monitoring of your product to help consumers experiencing undesirable effects).
+BIORIUS can manage the European registration process for your cosmetics brand, from start (marketing brief review, data collection from your manufacturer) to finish (management of questions and inspections from the national competent Authorities, cosmetovigilance follow-up to help consumers experiencing undesirable effects).

 A cosmetics brand located outside the EU needs a Responsible Person (Article 4 and 5 of the European Cosmetics Regulation).
 By default, this Responsible Person is its importer.
 The problem with this is most importers refuse to serve in this role because it comes with complex obligations and significant risks.
 Therefore, no appointed Responsible Person for a non-EU cosmetics brand generally means no importer, and no importer generally means no access to the market.

 Being a Responsible Person involves specific obligations and regulatory activities that require a high level of expertise.
 BIORIUS provides this service at a level not found elsewhere in the market and is fully equipped to fulfill this role.